 - How much time you have: Do you have a couple hours or a full day?
 The amount of time you have can determine where you go.
 Don’t forget to factor in how long it takes to get to and from the trailhead.

 - Your fitness level: Honestly assess what kind of shape you’re in.
 You want to have an enjoyable time out there rather than suffering through a long, strenuous hike that you’re not prepared for.
 If you’re not in the shape of your life, don’t be dismayed: There are hikes for everyone.
+Read more fitness tips in our article on How to Train for Hiking.

 - Distance: Think about how many miles and hours you’re comfortable hiking.
 An average walking pace is about 3 mph, but your hiking pace may be slower than that depending on terrain, elevation gain and how much weight you’re carrying on your back.